 Handling The Toughest Dating Questions With Finesse

 So you have been going out for months and everything seems quite well.
 Eventually, you should expect for your date to ask the toughest dating questions that could lead to really serious talks.
-You need to understand that this is ok.
+You need to understand that this is OK.
 You just have to know how to handle each dating question when it arises:

 “What was wrong with your last relationship?”

 This has to be a tough question to those who are not totally over their past relationship.
 Be honest if you feel this way.
 Let your date know that you were hurt and are not ready to talk about it yet.
-Emphasise the importance of what you have now.
+Emphasize the importance of what you have now.
 However, when you are ready and you don’t mind talking about what happened, make sure that you relay your past in a way that sounds mature.

 “What are we?”